Last Updated: January 22, 2022

 In general, choose materials on the basis of the expected life span, the transportation cost of moving the material to the site, implications for energy usage and health damage.
 Minimize the need for water usage.
 Use recycled materials where they make environmental sense.

 Another general factor is whether the materials you wish to use meet the local building code.
 This is more likely if the community has adopted an energy conservation code.

-If you have a lawn, follow one of the best lifestyle decisions I've made recently: buy a battery-powered mower.
-They are so much quieter, burn no gasoline, start whether it's warm or cold, start more easily, they are lighter weight and less tiring to use, and I don't have a headache because I followed a gasoline-powered engine on a hot day.
+If you do have a lawn, follow one of the best lifestyle decisions I've made recently: buy a battery-powered mower.
+They are so much quieter, burn no gasoline, start whether it's warm or cold, start more easily, are lighter weight and less tiring to use, and I don't have a headache because I followed a gasoline-powered engine on a hot day.

 And seriously, the world won't come to an end if you don't have the best lawn on the block, so forget the fertilizer entirely, or at least skip it every other year.

 Composite fencing resembling wood fence may or may not be more environmentally friendly than wood fencing; investigate the particular product carefully.